-Chronic obstructive pulmonary disease (COPD) is a lung condition that leads to breathing difficulties.
-In the United States, people with severe cases may be eligible for disability benefits.
+Chronic obstructive pulmonary disease (COPD) is a lung condition that can lead to breathing difficulties.
+In the United States, people with severe cases of COPD may be eligible for disability benefits.

 COPD is a

 COPD is a progressive disease that worsens over time.
 Quitting smoking can help slow the progression.
 However, even with appropriate therapy, COPD still progresses in severity and is a